akkien/docker-multi-container/README.md

-# udemyfullstack
+# Introduction

-udemy fullstack node react by Stephen Grider
+Udemy course: Docker and Kubernetes: The Complete Guide by Stephen Grider